-We’ve heard it since we were kids — we need to have patience.
+Since we were kids, we’ve been told we need to have patience.
 Patience when learning how to tie our shoes, patience when learning how to ride a bike, patience in waiting to get our license, and patience in turning another year older so we can do all the things grown-ups do.

-All of this instant-ness is great, it’s wonderful, it makes life easy — but, on the flip side, it’s making it harder for us to have patience with ourselves.
+All of this instant-ness is wonderful and makes life easier, but, on the flip side, it’s making it harder for us to have patience with ourselves.
 In this world of instant gratification, too many of us are lacking patience for reaching our goals, learning new things, or dealing with something out of our control.

 Emily and the EveryDay Happy Team